jsgomes4477/pui-hw0/final-project/README.md

 ![FP1 Mid-fi Prototype](images/Mid_fi.png)

+## Usability Test

+I created a version of the above sketches in Figma and made it interactive for users to test out in real time.
+I asked them to talk aloud about difficulties they had during navigation, interesting visual elements, and what they thought the overall theme of the website was in relation to color theory.

+## Updated Designs

 ![FP1 Mid-fi Prototype](images/Page_1.png)

 ![FP1 Mid-fi Prototype](images/Page_2.png)

 ![FP1 Mid-fi Prototype](images/Page_3.png)

-## Usability Test

-Discuss the user feedback you got during the evaluation / usability test (\~300 words).
-Indicate which feedback you implemented, inspired new directions, or otherwise influenced your final design.

-## Updated Designs

-Show screenshots of your updated design based on the user feedback (\<100 words, \~2 images).
+I implemeneted a homepage with a navigation and a short introduction, although it still seems a bit empty so this design may be iterated on a bit more further into the process of this project.
+I also layed out the circular designs that could engage the users throughout the navigation of the entire website and created a layout that would read well in a scrollable format.

 ## Feedback Summary

-Summarize the feedback you received in the lab session and discuss how it influenced your design (\~300 words).
+Some of the feedback included making the website a scrolling based website that utilizes the circles as geometric animations to take users through the entire website.
+The overall design of the website was very clean and the design was simple, according to users the contrast was good and the visual styling was strong enough to accesible and intuitive.
+It was discussed to make the user experience as smooth and interesting with animations + colors as possible and possibly focus less on the API idea so as not to clog up the overall theme of the website.
+Finally, users felt the website felt a little incomplete and slideshow like due to the design of the homepage and suggested to add more assets such as a navigation bar and other similar functionalities.

 ## Milestones

-Outline weekly milestones to plan your expected implementation progress until the end of the semester (\~300 words).
+I hope to continue prototyping a bit more on the homepage specificially this week and start to build out each page's overall structure in HTML by the end of this week.
+After that, I will take my work flow over to P5.js in the next week and try to finish all the animation and color picker logic.
+Then I will simply do some finishing touches in order to port everything and organize the separate parts utilizing Javascript/JSON, test for multimodal screen functionality using Bootstrap, and do some accessibility testing.

 ### *Implementation Plan*

 - [ ] Week 9 Oct 28 \- Nov 1:
   - [X] FP1 due
-  - [ ] ...

 - [ ] Week 10 Nov 4 \- Nov 8:
-  - [ ] FP2 due
+  - [X] FP2 due

-- [ ] Week 11 Nov 11 \- Nov 15:
+- [ ] Week 11 Nov 11 \- Nov 15: homepage iterations, basic HTML and CSS styling, start p5.js animations
-- [ ] Week 12 Nov 18 \- Nov 22:
+- [ ] Week 12 Nov 18 \- Nov 22: finish p5.js animations and use chroma.js for color picker functionality
-- [ ] Week 13 Nov 25 \- Nov 29:
+- [ ] Week 13 Nov 25 \- Nov 29: port everything together, format using Javascript and Bootstrap

   - [ ] Thanksgiving
-- [ ] Week 14 Dec 2 \- Dec 6:
+- [ ] Week 14 Dec 2 \- Dec 6: do any remainder finishing touches and some more usability testing for error handling
   - [ ] FP4 due

 ### *Libraries and Other Components*

-List the JS libraries and other components (if applicable) that you plan to use.
+* p5.js
-*
+* chroma.js

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).
+I may use Perplexity Pro to help me do error handling while coding in any of the various langauges while building out the overall website feel, and help with the math required for some of the color picker functionality.
+Finally, I may also ask for some help when doing CSS styling using flexbox and when using Bootstrap.

 ### *Tool Use*

 What would you use?
 Edit the list given your plan.
 For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.

-* ChatGPT
+* Perplexity Pro
+  * I will use it to help me with math since color pickers can become very computationally heavy to organize.
-  * I will use it for … because it can help me …
+  * I will use it to help me with error handling and CSS styling since it can help me figure out why an artifact may not be showing up on screen as I want it to.
-  * I will not use it for … because it might not be able to help me with …
+  * I will not use it to organize my overall HTML, CSS, or Javascript since it does not allow for unique visual styling or good organizational practices.
-* GitHub Copilot
-* ...

 ### *Responsible Use*

-How would you use Generative AI responsibly?

----
+I will minimize my use of Generative AI so as not to use too much enivronmental reasources during my project.
+I will only use it when absolutely necessary to do tricky math or error handling since that may be a time consuming task for me to do alone and AI can easily do this.
+I will not use it for the overall visual styling, textual theme, or overall feel of my website.

 # **FP1 \- Proposal for Critique**